-- It is important that all bolted joints are tightened uniformly and in a diametrically staggered pattern (A typical sketch attached in Fig. 3).
+It is important that all bolted joints are tightened uniformly and in a diametrically staggered pattern (A typical sketch is attached in Fig. 3).

-- For heat exchangers flanges torque values to be 30,70,100 and 100 percent of the final torque value.
+For heat exchangers flange’s torque values are to be 30,70,100 and 100 percent of the final torque value.

-- Where recommended using hydraulic tensioner for bolt tightening follow the manufacturer recommendations.
+Where recommended use a hydraulic tensioner for bolt tightening following the manufacturer’s recommendations.

 A table is provided in Fig. 4 below to show an example of torques applied for bolt tightening.

 Many a time, plant operators use wrong practices while flange bolt tightening as follows

 - Improper sequence of bolt tightening.